Role and Remit

 Information on the Ethical Standards Framework

-This video outlines our role and remit in the promotion and enforcement of Codes of Conduct for councillors and board members of devolved public bodies.
+This video outlines the Standards Commission's role and remit in the promotion and enforcement of Codes of Conduct for councillors and board members of devolved public bodies.

 Introduction to the Standards Commission: